TrishlaM/How-do-the-best-stand-up-comedians-differ-from-one-another-/README.md

+## What makes stand-up comedians stand-out from one another ?

 ### Introduction

 What do the most famous stand-up comedians of recent time talk about the most ?
 What are their favorite topics in their routines ?
 Do they swear too much ?